EricBollar/BollarQuickenProject/README.md

 5. Implemented Pagination
     - Created "/otherpage" which can be redirected to with buttons in the navbar.
 Can also redirect back to "/"

+Possible Improvements:
+- Refactor TurtleGame.js into separate Turtle.js and Canvas.js components where Turtle.js handles all turtle-game state and Canvas.js simply handles drawing

+- Refactor to Typescript.
+I like typescript better

+- Improve UI.
+I don't find this as interesting as adding features, and for this short-timed demo I figured the default UI is sufficient.

+- Refactor canvas-size manipulation to within TurtleGame scope.
+Refactor ColorSliders html/css.